Dayacha/UchicagoPolicyLab-Migration/README.md

-# Migration Indicators — Honduras, El Salvador & Guatema;a
+# Migration Indicators — Honduras, El Salvador & Guatemala

 This repository standardizes migration and household indicators for **Honduras**, **El Salvador** and **Guatemala** using nationally representative microdata.
 All outputs follow a harmonized schema for cross-country analysis.